albabatista/albabatista/README.md

 - 💬 Ask me about **Java, Spring Boot, Kafka, Redis, AWS S3**

+- 👍🏽 People often describe me as a **curious, proactive, and dynamic** person

 - 📫 How to reach me **devalbabatista@gmail.com**

 <h3 align="left">Connect with me:</h3>